moshoodabdullahi/fcc-rothko-painting/README.md

 # FCC ROTHKO-PAINTING

-> A basic HTML and CSS to demostration styling.
+> A basic HTML and CSS to demostration st.

 ![screenshot](./fcc-rothko-painting.netlify.app_.png)